+What is the cheapest country in the world to buy sex?
+As I will show, it might be Venezuela.
 What makes the price of sex in one country cheaper than another?
 There are almost too many variables to mention.
 The average income of a country doesn’t always relate to the average price of sex which is something that has come up in the comments here before.
+In Venezuela, both income and the price of sex is low as ca be.

 There are usually different levels of sex on sale.
 Prices vary with service.
 Sometimes it is understandable.
 A high class independent escort typically charges a lot more than a street walker for example.
 Sometimes it isn’t as easy to untangle.
 One brothel in a European country may charge as much as five times what another asks.
 Yet both may look pretty much the same.
 The market plays a role as do notions of value but things can go deeper than all that.